citusdata/citus_docs/tutorials/real-time-analytics-tutorial.rst

     GROUP BY minute
     ORDER BY minute;

 We also have a users table.
-We can also easily join the users with events, and find users who created the most repositories.
+We can also easily join the users with events, and find the top ten users who created the most repositories.

 ::